jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

    :rtype: A :ref:`worksheet <Worksheet>` object.

    :raises DuplicateWorksheetName: if a duplicate worksheet name is used.
-   :raises InvalidWorksheetName: if an invalid worksheet names is used.
+   :raises InvalidWorksheetName: if an invalid worksheet name is used.
+   :raises ReservedWorksheetName: if a reserved worksheet name is used.

 The ``add_worksheet()`` method adds a new worksheet to a workbook.